michaelmas01/DSA-Project-Documentation/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+### Key Business Insights
+1.	**High Discounts in Key Segments:** “HomeImprovement” and “Computers\&Accessories” offer the highest average discounts (above 50%), suggesting highly competitive or promotional product segments.
+2.	**Product Concentration in Tech:** “Computers\&Accessories” hosts the highest number of products, showing a clear focus on tech accessories and peripherals.
+3.	**High Customer Engagement in Electronics:**  “Electronics” and “Home\&Kitchen” lead in review volume, indicating strong customer interest and possibly higher sales volume.
+4.	**Top Products by Engagement:**  Products like “AmazonBasics HDMI Cables” and “boAt earphones” top the charts in both rating and number of reviews, proving high market trust and popularity.
+5.	**Affordable Pricing Strategy:** A majority of products are priced between ₹200–₹500, reflecting a value-conscious market trend.
+6.	**Discount Doesn’t Affect Rating Much:** Customer satisfaction (ratings) remains relatively stable across different discount levels, implying discounting does not degrade perceived value.
+7.	**Revenue Drivers:** Products with high price + high reviews (like premium electronics and kitchen devices) drive the most potential revenue.

+### Dashboard Overview
+The final Excel dashboard summarizes all major insights using:
+1. PivotTables for breakdowns by category, discount level, and pricing
+2. Charts for rating trends vs. discount buckets
+3. Highlight tables for top-performing products by review count and rating
+4. Summary metrics like:
+- Number of products by discount range
+- Product count by price range
+- Total revenue potential by category

+Each analysis task is placed in its own worksheet, with a unified Dashboard sheet presenting the visuals and KPIs in a clean, interactive layout.